Mobile Phone Penetration by Country Reference

 • SIM penetration is not the same as smartphone ownership or mobile internet use.

-• Figures are approximate ITU/GSMA-style estimates for a recent year, for reference and comparison.
+• Figures are approximate ITU/GSMA-style estimates for a recent year, for reference and comparison, and should be cross-checked against current ITU or GSMA Intelligence data for any commercial or policy decision.